-The committee welcomes the ongoing upgrading of the catering department, educational and medical wings.
+The committee welcomes the ongoing upgrading of the educational and medical wing.
+However we are still awaiting its opening.

-As we did last year the committee recommends that in - cell sanitation currently in C, D and E wings be extended to the two remaining wings, which are without same at present i.e. A Wing and B Wing.
+As we did in previous years the committee recommends that in - cell sanitation currently in C, D and E wings be extended to the two remaining wings, which are without same at present i.e. A Wing and B Wing.
 The committee again recommends this as a matter of priority and urgency.